Dates: 19-27 February 2022 (8 days, 8 nights)

 Day 8 - Eastfjords to Egilsstadir

-Today is the last day of this first-half circumnavation tour around Iceland.
-We'll drive in the morning through the rest of the Eastfjords, stopping for a scene or two, and within a couple horus arrive to Egilsstadir.
-Egilssstadir in the Eastfjords is the farthest opposite goegraphically from Reykjavik on the other side of Iceland, and it makes for a convenient end-point.
-Included in the price is a one-way domestic flight back Reykjavik.
+Today is the last day of this first-half circumnavigation tour around Iceland.
+We'll have one last morning of photography in this quieter far northeast area of Iceland.
+Egilsstadir in the Eastfjords is the farthest opposite geographically from Reykjavik on the other side of Iceland, and it makes for a convenient end-point.
+Included in the price is a one-way domestic flight back Reykjavik, in the midday.
 This concludes this portion of the trip, and once in Reykjavik, you'll be on your own.
 We strongly recommend to book a flight out of Iceland the following day, just in case there's any connection issues due to bad weather.
-Alternatively, you are invited to continue around Iceland with us on the 2nd half of our journey.
-This is described in the next East through North Iceland trip, which immediately follows this one.
-Discounts are available for joining this 2nd trip.

 General Trip Information

 Arrival/Departure: You must inform me of your arrival time to KEF.
-Arrive anytime you like on 19 February 2022.
-Airport transfer to your hotel is not included and to be booked on your own if arriving in morning.
-If in afternoon, complimentary pickup can be arranged.
+Arrive anytime you like on up until 6:30am 04 March 2024.
+Airport transfer to your hotel is not included if you arrive the 3rd.
+In morning of 4th, complimentary pickup at airport or hotels, to start the tour.
 Please allow enough time for yourselves in Reykjavik, based on the trip itinerary.

 Included:

-- Accommodation in country hotels and nice guesthouses with ensuite bath and double occupancy.
+• Accommodation in country hotels and nice guesthouses with ensuite bath and at double occupancy rate.
 Single room upgrade is $80/nt extra.
-If non-elective, forced upgrade to single due to no suitable rooming partners, then a 50% subsidized single supplement fee is still charged.

 Not Included:

-Accommodation/Single Supplement: Our included accommodation will be in comfortable country hotels and guesthouses chosen specifically for their location close to our photographic destinations, in twin rooms, with normally (but not guaranteed - depends on availability) private bath, shared with another trip participant if you're a single.
+Accommodation/Single Supplement: Our included accommodation will be in comfortable country hotels and guesthouses chosen specifically for their location close to our photographic destinations, in twin rooms, with normally (but not guaranteed) private bath, shared with another trip participant if you're a single.
 Single supplement is $80/night for this trip; you must let me know specifically if you need a single room and wish to upgrade.
-If anyone is forced to upgrade to single room due to no suitable rooming partner of the same gender or other uncomfortable scenario, then they will still be asked to pay a 50% subsidized single supplement rate.
+If anyone is forced to upgrade to single room due to no suitable rooming partner of the same gender or other uncomfortable scenario, then they will still be asked to pay the single supplement rate.

 Packing: a packing list, which will be provided, has been fine-tuned over the years to include everything needed but nothing extraneous for a typical photographer.
 If you have questions about it, please let me know.
 I want to stress that simplicity is good, and please don't bring too much, as it just becomes a burden to carry around, transport, and won't be used.
 Also, while things generally stay dry, if you're very concerned, you may wish to pack things inside plastic bags in your suitcase.